toku-sa-n/Krita-layer-finder/README.md

 # Krita-layer-finder

-A docker to find layers that colorizes a part of or the full selection.
+An extension to find layers that colorizes a part of or the full selection.

 ## Installation